-- 5. Nursing Manager: There is at least one designated Nursing Manager (or equivalent title e.g. Charge Nurse Manager).
-The Nursing Manager of the unit must be a qualified critical care nurse and be formally recognised as the unit nurse leader. - 6.
+- a) Māori and Pacific cultural training and practice of health professionals; and - b) safety of Māori and Pacific recipients of care and treatment as turoro (clients). - 6.
+Nurse Manager: There is at least one designated Nurse Manager (or equivalent title e.g. Charge Nurse Manager).
+The Nurse Manager of the unit must be a qualified critical care nurse and be formally recognised as the unit nurse leader. - 7.
 Clinical Coordinator: There is a designated senior critical care nurse in charge of the unit each shift.
 The Clinical Coordinator (or equivalent title) must be a qualified critical care nurse.
-This nurse is supernumerary and is responsible for the coordination and logistical management of patients, staff, service provision and resource utilisation during a shift. - 7.
-Nurse Educator: At least one designated Nurse Educator (NE) is required per unit.
+This nurse is supernumerary and is responsible for the coordination and logistical management of patients, staff, service provision and resource utilisation during a shift.

+- 8. Nurse Educator: At least one designated Nurse Educator (NE) is required per unit.
 The Nurse Educator must be a qualified critical care nurse.
-The full time equivalent (FTE) required for NE is dependent on (but not limited to) staff turnover, skill-mix, staff training requirements, breadth and depth of the patient mix and unit activities. - a) There should be at least one FTE nurse educator per 50 nurses on the roster (0.2 FTE per 10 nurses). - b) The NE FTE is for unit-based education and staff development activities only and must be located in the unit itself.
-There should be additional education staff to manage hospital wide education, post graduate and post registration Critical Care courses. - 8.
-ACCESS Nurses: The ACCESS nurses provide 'on-the-floor' Assistance, Co-ordination, Contingency (for a late admission on the shift, or staff sickness mid-shift), Education (of junior staff, relatives, and others), Supervision and Support.
-These RNs are in addition to the clinical coordinator, bedside nurses, unit manager, educators and non-nursing support staff.
-ACCESS nurses are also known as a 'float', 'clinical support', or 'runner'.
+The full-time equivalent (FTE) required for NE is dependent on (but not limited to) staff turnover, skill-mix, staff training requirements, breadth and depth of the patient mix and unit activities. - a) There should be at least one FTE nurse educator per 50 nurses on the roster (0.2 FTE per 10 nurses). - b) The NE FTE is for unit-based education and staff development activities only and must be located in the unit itself.
+There should be additional education staff to manage hospital-wide education, post-graduate and post-registration critical care courses. - 9.
+ACCESS Nurse: The ACCESS nurses provide 'on-the-floor' Assistance, Coordination, Contingency (for a late admission on the shift, or staff sickness midshift), Education (of junior staff, relatives, and others), Supervision and Support.
+These RNs are in addition to the clinical coordinator, bedside nurses, unit manager, educators, and non-nursing support staff.
+An ACCESS nurse is also known as a 'float', 'clinical support', or 'runner'.

-The ratio of ACCESS nurse required per unit/per shift will depend on the average level of skill and expertise of the total nursing team.
+The ratio of ACCESS nurses required per unit/per shift will depend on the average level of skill and expertise of the total nursing team.
 As a guide, one ACCESS nurse would be required for every eight ICU patients or every 16 HDU patients.